top of page

 Focus: Building independence and preventing separation anxiety

-Introduce a new, safe problem-solving element inside the crate (like a puzzle feeder or hidden treat under a safe blanket) so the puppy has to figure something out while inside.
+- Introduce a new, safe problem-solving element inside the crate (like a puzzle feeder or hidden treat under a safe blanket).
+This encourages your puppy to figure something out while inside.

 Tip: Start with 5-10 minutes, then extend in small increments.